 Advertise Lake Vacation Rentals

 "Three Countries, Two Lakes, One Future" is the motto of Prespa Park, the transnational park protecting Prespa Lake.
-The words provide balm for a conflict torn, civil war ravaged region and protection for a globally significant area.
+The words provide balm for a region that underwent political unrest in the 1990s.
 The area included in Prespa Park is of unsurpassed natural beauty and one that is drawing increasing numbers of tourists and eco-tourists to enjoy it.

 There are actually two Prespa Lakes, and both are freshwater tectonic lakes (tectonic refers to the instability in the earth's crust).
 They are the highest tectonic lakes in the Balkans and some of the oldest in the world.
 Great Lake Prespa, also known as Limni Megali Prespa and Macro Prespa, has a total surface area of 64,099 acres with 9,291 acres in Greece, 11,243 acres in Albania, and 43,565 acres in Macedonia.
 Limni Megali Prespa has a maximum depth of 180 feet and an average depth of 59 feet.
 It stretches 17 miles long and is 11 miles wide.
 Both lakes are natural and not dammed, but the water levels on Macro Prespa Lake can fluctuate as much as 12 feet because of natural causes.
 Micro Prespa, or Limni Mikra Prespa as it is also known, only covers parts of two countries with 964 acres in Albania and the bulk of the lake, 10,749 acres, in Greece.
 It has a maximum depth of 28 feet, an average depth of 13 feet, and is 8 miles long and 4 miles wide.